 When zooming out entities will become solid round circles where the color of the circle indicates the entity’s type.
 A color legend is then displayed in the bottom right-hand corner of the graph for each entity type on the graph:

-Note that the colours are not always the same – e.g. the IP address entity will not always be orange.
+Note that the colors are not always the same – e.g. the IP address entity will not always be orange.
 This happens because Maltego can be used with custom entities, and the number of entities used is not known to the program.